 Exploring Sidney Spit

-Once you land, pull your kayaks up well above the high tide line.
+Once you land on Sidney Spit, pull your kayaks up well above the high tide line.
 Then head out and explore.
 You can walk for ages on the beach, hike the inland trails, grab a pair of binoculars and go bird watching or find a log, lay back and just relax.
 We did a bit of all those things.

-On one side of the spit you can see the buildings of downtown Sidney but cross to the other side and you feel light years away from civilization.
+On one side of Sidney Spit you can see the buildings of downtown Sidney but cross to the other side and you feel light years away from civilization.
 You’ll get a small taste of the quintessential west coast experience – and perhaps understand the reason why I love to kayak in this part of the world.

 Camping at the north end of Sidney Island